 Use of antiretrovirals for treatment and prevention of HIV infection

 Antiretroviral therapy (ART) consists of the combination of at least three antiretroviral drugs to maximally suppress the human immunodeficiency virus (HIV).
 ART prevents both, the progression of HIV disease and transmission of the virus.
 Huge reductions in the rates of death and suffering when use is made of a potent treatment regimen, particularly in early stages of the disease.
 ART also has the potential to reduce the risk of HIV transmission and deaths in people who are co-infected with tuberculosis or hepatitis B.

-Based on statistics from the end of 2012, 310 000 people in the Western Pacific Region were receiving ART.
+Based on statistics from the end of 2014, 520 000 people in the Western Pacific Region were receiving ART.
 This covers 37% of the people living with HIV in the region.